HarryMartin001/Cybersecurity-WEEK-10-11-Honeypot/README.md

 ### MHN-Admin Deployment (Required)

 **Summary:** How did you deploy it?
-Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?
+Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?What is difference between GCP and AWS?

+Google Cloud Platform provides IaaS, PaaS, and serverless computing environments.
+A comparatively new Google Cloud Platform has all the tools and services required by developers and professionals.
+Amazon Web Services(AWS): It provides on-demand cloud computing platforms and APIs.
 ![MHN_Admin_Application](https://user-images.githubusercontent.com/111730072/205549082-ef4da64a-009c-449e-b28b-18f2a9dc82f7.gif)

 <img src="mhn-admin.gif">